 In this sample I stacked row upon row and worked to create a pattern.
 I worked rows in both directions and lined them up so they slightly overlap.
 This method covers enough of the foundation fabric for it to be used on canvas as a needlepoint stitch.

-In this sample I have simply worked rows in both directions and lined up so they slightly overlap but you can easily step the rows, lace, thread and use the rows the couch down thread.
+Wheatear stitch can easily be laced or threaded and you can use the rows the couch down thread.
 Some very interesting effects can be built up this way.